• Skip to primary navigation

 It has rips, tears and stains and I love each one.

-Antique wood is also great to bring in if you desire French style.
-We don’t have the luxury of having an authentically old piece of raw wood furniture, but we can decorate with old wood in other forms, like Antique cutting boards.
-We actually made these out of old wood, and I have 10 patterns for you if you happen upon a stash of old worn wood.
+We don’t have the luxury of owning an authentically old piece of raw wood furniture.
+Luckily, we can still decorate with rustic wood in other forms, like Antique cutting boards.
+We actually made these cutting boards out of old wood.
+I have 10 patterns for you want to make one for yourself.

 10 Antique Cutting Board Printable Patterns.
 Print your favorite shapes for free and learn how to make an antique cutting board.